lernejo/korekto-amqp-grader/README.md

 ![Demo Run Configuration](https://raw.githubusercontent.com/lernejo/korekto-toolkit/main/docs/demo_run_configuration.png)

+## Timeouts

+Timeouts are overridable using the following system properties:
+* `-DSERVER_START_TIMEOUT=50` to wait at most 50 sec for the server to start

 ## GitHub API rate limiting

 When using the grader a lot, GitHub may block API calls for a certain amount of time (criterias change regularly).